Midland City, Alabama

 Midland City is a town in Dale County, Alabama, United States.
-At the 2010 U.S. census the population was 2,344.
+As of the 2020 census, Midland City had a population of 2,239.
 It incorporated in 1890.
 It is part of the Ozark Micropolitan Statistical Area.

 History

 2013 hostage standoff

 On January 29, 2013, 65-year-old Vietnam War-era veteran Jimmy Lee Dykes climbed aboard a school bus and fatally shot the driver; he then abducted at random a five-year-old boy named Ethan, who was sitting at the closest seat.
 He took Ethan into an underground bunker, where he held him captive.
 About a week after the incident, FBI agents were able to storm the bunker, kill Dykes, and rescue Ethan.

 Geography

-Midland City is located in southeastern Dale County at (31.307945, -85.490606).
+Midland City is located in southeastern Dale County.
 It is bordered to the east by the town of Napier Field, to the southeast by the city of Dothan, and to the west by the town of Pinckard.
 U.S. Route 231 passes through the town, leading northwest 13 mi to Ozark, the Dale County seat, and southeast 9 mi to the center of Dothan.
 Alabama State Route 134 passes through the center of Midland City, leading east 10 mi to Headland and west 7 mi to Newton via Pinckard.

 According to the U.S. Census Bureau, Midland City has a total area of 15.7 km2, all land.